 Once you are within three meters get your beacon right on the snow surface and begin your fine search.
 Bracket your readings along two axes to locate the closest reading/strongest signal that you can find and begin probing.
 Remember that your victim can be buried multiple meters below the snow surface.

 At your lowest distance/strongest signal point begin probing.
-Probe in concentric circles around this point with each probe placement being 25 centimeters apart.
+Probe in concentric circles around this point with each probe placement being 25 centimetres apart.

-When you have hit your victim with your probe leave it there for reference and begin shoveling.
-Start shoveling about 1.5 times the burial depth (measured by your probe) uphill toward the victim.
-You will end up excavating a six-foot wide trench that angles down to your victim.
+When you have hit your victim with your probe leave it there for reference and begin shovelling.
+Start shovelling about 1.5 times the burial depth (measured by your probe) uphill toward the victim.
+You will end up excavating a six-foot-wide trench that angles down to your victim.

-It is key to learn and practice the correct technique, and thats why we have included an Avalanche Safety Course as part of our Ultimate Plus Ski and Snowboard Internships and on our 11 week Training Courses.
-For more information about these courses contact us
+It is key to learn and practice the correct technique, and that's why we have included an Avalanche Safety Course as part of our Internship Plus Ski and Snowboard instructor courses and on our 11-week Training Courses.